Space/time-efficient RDF stores based on circular suffix sorting: Conclusions

 \section{Conclusions}

 We have introduced \rdfcsa, a compact data structure for the efficient storage and querying of RDF datasets.
 It is based on a compressed text index, the \csa \cite{Sad03}, which is adjusted so that the triples that compose the RDF dataset are regarded as circular strings of length 3.
-We demonstrate that all the SPARQL triple-patterns boil down to text searches in this particular collection of cyclic strings.
+We demonstrate that all the SPARQL triple patterns boil down to text searches in this particular collection of cyclic strings.
 The basic capabilities of \rdfcsa are then based on the \csa search algorithms, which we have adapted and optimized for our scenario.
-We also design algorithms to solve the SPARQL joins, which build on our methods to solve triple-pattern queries.
+We also design algorithms to solve queries involving joins.

-\rdfcsa is able to compress a set of RDF triples to around 50\% of their raw size.
+\rdfcsa is able to compress a set of RDF triples to around 60\% of their raw size.
 Within this space, it offers fast and very consistent query times for all the basic triple-pattern queries, which are the basis for SPARQL support.
 In our experiments, \rdfcsa answers any triple-pattern query within a few microseconds per result.
-Our experimental evaluation shows that state-of-the art solutions like RDF-3X \cite{Neumann:2010} and MonetDB \cite{Neumann:2010} are either much larger or much slower than \rdfcsa; we also clearly outperform HDT \cite{FernaNdez:2013:HDT} in both space and time.
+It is also able to efficiently answer queries involving binary joins, being faster in most cases than the alternatives.
+Our experimental evaluation shows that state-of-the art solutions like RDF-3X, Virtuoso or Blazegraph are much larger, and in many cases slower than \rdfcsa, even considering effects such as query parsing and dictionary encoding.
+We also clearly outperform HDT \cite{FernaNdez:2013:HDT} in both space and time.
+Modern in-memory alternatives such as Tentris can achieve competitive query times with our solution, but their memory requirements are an order of magnitude higher than ours.

 While \kdostriples \cite{AGBFMPNkais14} obtains better compression than \rdfcsa, its query times are much less consistent, being several orders of magnitude slower in some triple-pattern queries.
-The recent permuted trie indexes \cite{Venturini}, on the other hand, are able to outperform \rdfcsa in time, but in order to achieve consistent performance for all query patterns they need to use around 50\% more space.
-Our implementation variants provide a wide space/time tradeoff, which ranges from compression and query times close to those of \kdostriples to very fast variants that are competitive with permuted trie indexes, even outperforming them in several triple patterns, while using significantly less space.
+The recent permuted trie indexes \cite{Venturini}, on the other hand, are able to outperform \rdfcsa in time, but in order to achieve consistent performance for all triple patterns they need to use around 50\% more space.
+Our implementation variants also provide a wide space/time tradeoff, that can be easily tuned by adjusting the sampling interval on $\Psi$.